Women’s Equality Day: A Celebration of Female Leadership

 Tell us about someone who has inspired you along your journey.

-One person that really inspired my journey was a former supervisor – the only female leader in an otherwise predominately male leadership team – working in a male prison!
+One person who really inspired my journey was a former supervisor – the only female leader in an otherwise predominately male leadership team – working in a male prison!
 She was so strong, smart, and never backed down – she was fearless!
 She was an inspiration and really offered a completely different perspective on things.

 Why do we need more women in leadership roles across industries?

-I think we need more women in leadership roles across various industries because women leaders provide the role model other women may need to advance their own career.
+I think we need more women in leadership roles across various industries because women leaders provide the role model other women may need to advance their own careers.
 Women leaders also bring unique and different perspectives and much-needed change to the table, which really benefits all.

 Can you offer a final message of empowerment or word of advice for women just starting their careers?